-We sometimes get our eggs from a friend who raises chickens in his backyard, and we got our turkey from another friend last year who raises about 20 in his backyard.
+We sometimes get our eggs from a friend who raises chickens in his backyard, and we got our Thanksgiving turkey from another friend last year who raises about 20 in his backyard.
 We are all about the local produce and meats.
-Plus, in most cases, it saves you lot’s of money!
+Plus, in most cases, it saves you a lot of money!
 And, it tastes a heck of a lot better than something that traveled 2,000 miles to my grocery store.

 I LOVE to bake, and if I had to choose just one dessert to have for the rest of my life, it would be peanut butter chocolate chip cookies made with full fat and sugar.
 Life is too short to eat low-fat fake sugar store bought cookies.
 Since I recently found out that I have a peanut sensitivity, the almond butter version has been a good alternative. 😉